wavefrontHQ/docs/pages/doc/alert_target_customizing.md

 ## Alert Target Variables

-An alert target template uses variables to request pieces of information (values) from an alert.
+An alert target template uses variables to request pieces of information from an alert.
 Some variables return individual values, while others (iterators) return a list of values.

 The iterator categories are:
 * `failing`